-Chairperson's / Program Director's Evaluation of Faculty Academic Year: Faculty member: Department / Program: Rank/Status: Date of Review: Chairperson/Program Director 1 Name: development, and service.
-(2) To p back to the faculty member on his/her teaching, professional rovide an opportunity for coaching the faculty member in any or all of .
-(3) To provide documentation for the faculty member's tenure and/or
+Chairperson's Program Director's Evaluation of Faculty Academic Year: Faculty member: Department / Program: Rank/Status: Date of Review: Chairperson/Program Director Nan ne: to the faculty member on his/her teaching, professional de an opportunity for coaching the faculty member in any or all of the 3 areas mentioned in number 1.
+(3) To provide documentation for the faculty member's tenure and/or promotion dossier.